chift-oneapi/chift-nodejs-sdk/README.md

 ### Idempotency with Client Request ID

 The SDK supports idempotency for create and update operations using the `x-chift-client-requestid` header.
-This helps prevent duplicate operations when requests are retried.
+This helps prevent duplicate resource creation.
+See [developer guide](https://docs.chift.eu/developer-guides/advanced/idempotency#idempotency)

 ```typescript
 // Create a client with idempotency